Tuurlijk/docker-local/Readme.md

       - /var/run/docker.sock:/tmp/docker.sock:ro
       - /etc/resolv.conf:/tmp/resolv.conf
 ```

+### TEMPLATE ###
+Use a template to get an installation up quickly.
+Each template has a `before.sh` file to set up the environment before any machine starts and an `after.sh` file to set up the environment after the machines have started.
+This may fix permissions and copy over files like composer.json and AdditionalConfiguration.php.

+Please keep in mind that you may need to tweak the MariaDb and PHP versions for the older TYPO3 versions.

+Choose from:
+* empty
+* default
+* TYPO3-v7
+* TYPO3-v8
+* TYPO3-v9
+* TYPO3-v10
+* TYPO3-v11
+* Neos-v4

+Add your own templates in .docker/template/

 ## Scripts
 There are a few helper scripts in `.docker/bin`.
 Most of these are meant to be executed from the project root (where the .env file is stored).